 614/221-6801

 The Columbus Museum of Art is an inviting and cozy museum with special kids and families programs.
 Visit The Wonder Room, full of hands-on fun for families, and The Family Gallery with themed exhibitions for family enjoyment.
-Kids will love the free gallery hunt designed for visitors of all ages to explore the variety of exhibits.
+Kids will love the free gallery hunt designed for visitors of all ages.

 Wexner Center for the Arts